 We will seek to increase the number of day and overnight visitors, and the amount of visitor spend, by the provision of supporting facilities and infrastructure and the promotion of cultural and physical links between historic assets.
-Medway's world-class military, naval and religious heritage will continue to be heralded as a unique attraction for the area.

-We will promote the Great Lines Heritage Park Vision and Masterplan, increasing the quality and quantity of publicly-accessible greenspace and heritage at the heart of the city, and providing a major green link between town centres and a significant health and wellbeing asset for Medway.
+We will carry on promoting the Great Lines Heritage Park Vision and Masterplan, increasing the quality and quantity of publicly-accessible greenspace and heritage at the heart of the city, and providing a major green link between town centres and a significant health and wellbeing asset for Medway.

-THE ROYAL SCHOOL

-OF MILITARY

-ENGINEERING HAS

-BEEN BASED IN

-MEDWAY FOR OVER
+THE ROYAL SCHOOL OF MILITARY ENGINEERING HAS BEEN BASED IN MEDWAY FOR OVER 200 YEARS

-200 YEARS